kacy/pixel-tracker/README.md

 I'm requiring both `email` and `subject` to avoid bot scraping spam but feel free to change it around.

 ![Example Push Notification](asset/example.jpg)

+## Generate Link

+When the `WEBHOOK` environment variable is set, you can run `make link` to generate the link to embed in your email.